 Achieving a consistent positive customer experience, however, is often easier said than done, especially when businesses are forced to spend extensive time focused on tedious tasks.
 32% of sales representatives spend at least an hour a day on manual data entry.
 Time spent on laborious tasks like this is time that could and should be devoted to enhancing customer experience.

-The way to get around these disconnected and outdated software solutions is simple: Get all of your customer data in one place with an all-in-one customer relationship management (CRM) and marketing automation platform.
-Your CRM stores all of your customer information, enabling you to segment your audience and access actionable data.
+The way to get around this time mismanagement is simple: Get all of your customer data in one place with an all-in-one customer relationship management (CRM) and marketing automation platform.
+Your CRM stores all of your customer information, enabling you to segment your audience and access actionable data without hours of manual input.
 When combined with your marketing automation tools, you can provide tailored, personalized experiences for your customers, which makes them more likely to stick around and refer others.

 Here are some of the most effective ways to take advantage of your all-in-one CRM throughout the customer lifecycle to boost customer satisfaction and retention:

 1. Automate your follow-up for consistency

 When leads enter your customer lifecycle, you get the special opportunity to build a relationship with them.
 As soon as you earn their contact information, it’s your responsibility to stay top-of-mind and continuously work to strengthen that relationship — a near impossible task when done manually or using disjointed systems.

 According to Marketing Donut, you need five follow-up messages to close most sales, but 44% of businesses stop following up with leads after just one attempt.
 Dropping the ball on follow-up isn’t due to lack of effort in most cases – it’s because keeping track of leads becomes increasingly difficult as businesses grow.

 By taking the time upfront to create funnels that automatically follow up with your leads, you are building a framework that ensures you’re moving leads through your cycle.

 2. Send personalized targeted messages to your contacts